-Last August, Denny and I sealed the deal, getting married in Phoenicia before heading to Nicaragua for nine days.
+Last August, my husband and I sealed the deal, getting married in Phoenicia before heading to Nicaragua for nine days.
 We picked our honeymoon based on a single Instagram photo we’d seen: a woman floating in a black rubber tube, in a pool that overlooked a lush, green mountain.
 The photo encompassed the things we wanted in a honeymoon: mountains and a tropical island.
 Adventure and relaxation.
 (It really didn’t hurt that the woman was holding a cocktail, either.)

 We found the hotel online, which to our surprise, was really affordable.
 As we began the booking and planning process, we spoke with the owner Andrew, whom was beyond helpful; in fact, he encouraged us to explore other hotels in Granada instead of spending all our 9 days on the island.
 This turned out to be the perfect plan–by splitting up our time, we stayed in three very different hotels, each with some unique experience: a bungalow on a private island, a B&B nestled at the base of a volcano, and a boutique hotel in the historic downtown area of Granada.
 As usual, our “out there” posts are a little more involved than our weekender getaways, so we broke this itinerary into parts by our three different hotel locations–though none of them are more than 30 minutes from each other.
 Any of these hotels can arrange for you to be picked up from the Managua airport, about an hour drive away, and can also arrange for taxis to take you in, out, and around town.
 If you’re feeling adventurous, the same drivers can be used for day-long excursions to the area’s many beautiful destinations like an active volcano, a crater lake, an artisanal market or horseback riding.
 One last piece of advice: the locals are exceptionally warm people, but brush up on your Spanish for communication’s sake.
 Most people don’t speak English, so learning simple phrases and numbers is highly recommended.